-Meanwhile, the Thoroughbred as a whole only increased in popularity worldwide.
+Throughout the 1900s, the Thoroughbred only increased in popularity worldwide.
 Racing became an industry, with most of the profits coming from the incredible fees charged for the services of top stallions.
 The demand (and therefore the prices) for good breeding Thoroughbreds reached an all-time high in the mid-1980s thanks to interest from Europe and the Middle East.
 This was followed by another boom in the early 2000s, with the record price for a Thoroughbred at auction being set in 2006—$16 million for a colt yet unnamed and unraced at the time of the sale.

 Horse investments took a major hit when the economy soured in 2008.
-While some breeders breathed a sigh of relief since prices were coming down to earth, the recession created a major shakeup, with thousands of excess Thoroughbreds being shipped to Canada and Mexico for slaughter.
+While some breeders breathed a sigh of relief because prices were coming down to earth, the recession created a major shakeup.
+Thousands of excess Thoroughbreds went to Canada and Mexico for slaughter.

 With horror stories about horse slaughter and racetrack injuries hitting the media on a regular basis, it’s little wonder that horse racing is a controversial sport.
 Nevertheless, the Thoroughbred has a strong presence around the world, with 1.3 million representatives in America alone.

 There are two types of Thoroughbred today.
-The slim, muscular type is a recent development and is typically the type seen on the racetrack today.
+The slim, muscular type is a recent development and is typically the type on the racetrack today.
 Unfortunately, this type has many soundness problems that preclude it from starting in more than a handful of races in its lifetime.
-Retirees will probably need to be ridden lightly to avoid further injury.
+Retirees will probably benefit from light riding only to avoid further injury.
 Recreation and possibly trail riding are the best roles for these horses.

 The sturdier old-fashioned type, although increasingly hard to find, is still the epitome of an athlete.
 It is an excellent choice for polo, dressage, jumping, eventing, and hunting.
 It can even excel at the Western sport of barrel racing.
 This type of Thoroughbred is also suitable for mounted police work.